monitorly-app/probe/README.md

 When sending metrics to the API, the following fields are used:

-- `project_id`: UUID that identifies your project within the Monitorly system (included in the URL)
+- `organization_id`: UUID that identifies your organization within the Monitorly system (included in the URL)
+- `server_id`: UUID that identifies this server within your organization
-- `application_token`: Authentication token used as Bearer token in API requests
+- `application_token`: Authentication token for API access
+- `encryption_key`: Optional encryption key for request body (requires premium subscription)

 ### Metric Collection